Time and a Half Calculator

 What does time and a half mean?

-Time and a half means overtime is paid at 1.5 times your normal hourly rate.
-If your rate is $20/hour, overtime is $30/hour.
+Time and a half means 1.5 times your regular hourly rate.
+If you earn $20 per hour, your time-and-a-half rate is $30 per hour before tax and deductions.

-Multiply your hourly rate by 1.5 to get the overtime rate, then multiply overtime hours by that rate.
-Add regular pay to get total pay.
+Multiply your hourly rate by 1.5 to get the overtime rate, then multiply that rate by the number of overtime hours worked.